Unicon/shib-cas-authn3/README.md

 `REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range of native CAS protocol features such as `renew` and `gateway`.

+Current version is `1.3` which builds on top of shibboleth idp version `2.4.0`

 The plugin consists of 2 components:

 * A web resource protected by CAS and acting as an *authentication facade*